-- Providing airplane ground and cleaning services and supply of water and other airplane supplies; - Leasing out airplanes; - Tourism, travel and cargo shipment services; - Managing projects; - Investing surplus funds in investment portfolios managed by specialised institutions; - The right to participate with other firms, which operate in the same field or those, which would assist in achieving its objectives in Kuwait or abroad, and to purchase those firms or participate in their equity. - Management and development of real estate activities including real estate consultancy services; - General trading of construction materials, equipment and real estate; - To own, lease and rent out land and real estate properties; - Sharing in executing the infrastructure for the housing, trading and industrial projects and manage real estate facilities under BOT regulations.
+- Providing airplane ground and cleaning services and supply of water and other airplane supplies; - Leasing out airplanes; - Tourism, travel and cargo shipment services; - Managing projects; - Investing surplus funds in investment portfolios managed by specialised institutions; and - The right to participate with other firms, which operate in the same field or those, which would assist in achieving its objectives in Kuwait or abroad, and to purchase those firms or participate in their equity.

-The consolidated financial statements of the Parent Company and its subsidiaries (collectively the "Group") for the year ended 31 December 2017 were authorised for issue by the board of directors on 22 February 2018 and are subject to the approval of the Annual General Assembly of the shareholders of the Parent Company.
-The Annual General Assembly of the shareholders has the power to amend these consolidated financial statements after issuance.
+The consolidated financial statements of the Parent Company and its subsidiaries (collectively the "Group") for the year ended 31 December 2016 were authorised for issue by the board of directors on 12 March 2017 and are subject to the approval of the AGM of the shareholders of the Parent Company.
+The AGM of the shareholders has the power to amend these consolidated financial statements after issuance.

-The shares of Parent Company are listed on the Kuwait Stock Exchange.

 The Parent Company is a subsidiary of Agility Public Warehousing Company K.S.C.P (the "Ultimate Parent Company"), which is listed on the Kuwait Stock Exchange.